‘Bold And The Beautiful’ Casting News: Kike Hernandez’s Wife, Mariana Vicente, Guest Stars

 Former Miss Universe Puerto Rico 2010 Mariana Paola Vicente will make an appearance on The Bold and the Beautiful.
 The beauty queen and Los Angeles Dodgers’ Kike Hernandez tied the knot in December 2018, per Dodgers Nation.

-Vicente will guest star as Pearl, the Forrester Model.
+Vicente will guest star as Pearl, the Forrester model.

 Interestingly, around the same time as Pearl makes her appearance, Ridge Forrester (Thorsten Kaye) will also ask Shauna Fulton (Denise Richards) to wear one of his designs.